Khurrm/csv_to_google_sheets/README.md

 ## Step 4: Create a project in Python Environment
 i) Create a project in Python environment.
 For that purpose I have already created a virtaul environment.
-And Python 3.X version is installed.
+And Python 3.X version is installed. ii) Move the create credentials.json file to the environment and save it there.